 Build Your Career Future

 The majority of today's employers require a bachelor's degree for accounting positions with a career path.
 Differentiate yourself with a degree that will help you build a unique combination of technical accounting skills, key soft skills, and increasingly important information technology skills that are essential for accounting career growth.
-Through Champlain's accounting degree program, you'll be able to showcase your expertise with three specialized certificates earned as you complete course requirements, and will be able to apply your learning to your workplace from day one.
+Through Champlain's accounting degree program, you'll be able to apply your learning to your workplace from day one.